-‘What camera is best?’ – the only question in photography where the answer is different for each person and changes every year.
-It is one of the hardest (and most popular) questions we get asked by new students at iPhotography.
+‘What camera is best?’ – the only question in photography where the answer is to every person individually and changes every year.
+It is one of the hardest (and most popular) questions we get asked regularly.

-IBIS (In-Built Image Stabilisation) is an ever-developing technology but it has already proven its value to on-the-go photographers.
+IBIS is an ever-developing technology, but it has already proven its value to on-the-go photographers.

-When looking at what camera is best it’s not only the size of the sensor that makes a difference but also the technology that runs it.
+When looking at what camera is best it’s not only the size of the senor that makes a difference, but also the technology that runs it.

 The most common sensor types are: